digital-land/technical-documentation/docs/development/best-practice/pull-requests.md

 ### Checklist for the person raising the PR

-- [ ] The PR description clearly explains what the change does and why
+- The PR description clearly explains what the change does and why
-- [ ] The PR is scoped to a single concern — avoid bundling unrelated changes
+- The PR is scoped to a single concern — avoid bundling unrelated changes
-- [ ] The branch is up to date with the base branch
+- The branch is up to date with the base branch
-- [ ] You have self-reviewed the diff before requesting a review
+- You have self-reviewed the diff before requesting a review
-- [ ] CI checks are passing
+- CI checks are passing (These should be represented by a "Test" action)
-- [ ] A reviewer has been identified and organised — ideally in standup
+- A developer reviewer has been identified and organised — ideally in standup
+- If content or design changes are part of the PR please make sure a designer has been identified to review the PR
-- [ ] The PR link has been posted in the relevant channel with the reviewer(s) tagged
+- The PR link has been posted in the relevant channel with the reviewer(s) tagged

+**Note:** If content or design is changing and you need a PR from a designer it's worth making sure the changes have been deployed to development for them to review.

 ---